Home

 GL-2045 in Patients

-Among the many potential advantages of GL-2045 over IVIg, convenient under-the-skin injection as a result of greater potency and far lower volume is expected to be associated with an improved safety and tolerability profile.
+GL-2045 is anticipated to have many potential advantages over IVIg in the chronic treatment of ITP and other autoimmune conditions such as CIDP.
+Included among these is convenient under-the-skin (“SC”) injection as a result of greater potency and far lower volume.
+Lower doses are expected to be associated with an improved safety and tolerability profile.
+Other expected improvements include unlimited supply and enhanced product consistency, stability, and purity.

 Learn More About GL-2045 »